pablo-meier/Pablog/posts/2018-02-18-millenials-attention-spans-discourse-asshats.md

 <!-- more -->

-### You're not the first person to think about People
+<h3 id="youre-not-the-first-person-to-think-about-people">You're not the first person to think about People</h3>

 Something I see missing from arguments like those in the piece is an awareness of social sciences.
 Thinkpiece authors make salaries stitching